In Silico Functional Annotation of Rare CACNA1A Variants in Familial Hemiplegic Migraine

 d(i,j) = sqrt(86.83*(c_i - c_j)^2 + 0.1018*(p_i - p_j)^2 + 0.000399*(v_i - v_j)^2)

 The coefficients are empirically derived to weight each property proportionally to its contribution to observed exchangeability in protein families.
 The maximum distance in the 20x20 matrix is 215 (C->W).
+Grantham essentially asks: "How different are these two amino acids in size, charge, and chemical personality?"
+A small number means they're near-swappable and a large number means you're probably replacing a brick with a sponge.
 ChanVar normalizes by 215 to produce f8 in [0, 1].
 The canonical FHM1 variant R192Q has Grantham distance R->Q = 43 (moderate: charge lost, volume similar).
 Both this value and R->W = 101 are validated against the original Grantham (1974) Table 1 in the ChanVar unit test suite (TestGranthamDistance), because if you are going to cite a 1974 paper as your data source you should at least confirm that your table matches it.

 The ChanVar pipeline draws from five external sources. gnomAD v4 is queried via the GraphQL API at gnomad.broadinstitute.org for per-variant allele frequencies and ancestry-stratified counts (AFR, AMR, ASJ, EAS, FIN, MID, NFE, SAS).
 For batch runs over 50 variants, the gnomAD CACNA1A VCF (chr19:13,206,000-13,512,000, hg38) is downloaded and indexed with tabix to avoid API rate limits.
 ClinVar variants for CACNA1A are parsed from the NCBI VCF; variants with 2+ star review status are separated into P/LP (positive training set) and B/LB (negative training set).
 The AlphaFold2 structure for O00555 is cached locally from alphafold.ebi.ac.uk; PDB 7MIY (cryo-EM Cav2.1) is used for transmembrane topology validation.
 Ortholog sequences for the conservation calculation are retrieved from Ensembl release 110 via REST and aligned with MUSCLE v5.